 Duke vs North Carolina: Keys to the Game

 Battling against the Tar Heels means battling against human nature sometimes.
-When you score you jog back – against UNC that means giving up a bucket.
+When you score you job back – against UNC that means giving up a bucket.
 The Heels are a team that creates fast breaks based not solely on your misses but your makes.
 They manufacture easy buckets through taking advantage of your own habits.
 They are also a team that rebounds the ball amazingly well.
-The Blue Devils will have to own the defensive and offensive glass.
+The Blue Devils will have to be a much tougher team on both ends of the floor – this includes finishing through contact as well as making sure rebounds are secured on the defensive and offensive glass.

 For Mark Williams picking and choosing when and where to go for blocked shots will be crucial, with UNC guards looking to penetrate and dish.
 UNC will push the issue and foul trouble could become a factor especially playing in Chapel Hill.
 Corner 3’s will also be something Duke will have to account for, I’m certain the scouting report that Duke uses will point out the favorite spots for UNC shooters – 1 being short corners and the others on the right and left sides of the top of the key.

 Offensively the Blue Devils need to be better with taking care of the basketball.
 Neither team turns the ball over very much but both have had stretches where turnovers have been an issue.

 DUKE VS NORTH CAROLINA OVERALL